Climate fiction: Prominent examples

 Similarly, The Road (2006) by Cormac McCarthy is set after an unspecified apocalypse or environmental catastrophe.
 It won the Pulitzer Prize for Fiction in 2007.
 Although it does not explicitly mention climate change, it has been listed by The Guardian as one of the best climate change novels, and environmentalist George Monbiot has described it as "the most important environmental book ever written" for depicting a world without a biosphere.

+The novel State of Fear by Michael Crichton, published in December 2004, describes a conspiracy by scientists and others to create public panic about global warming.
+Crichton had publicly advocated "skepticism" of global warming.
+His novel describes a group of eco-terrorists attempting to create natural disasters to convince the public of the dangers of global warming.
+It is based upon the idea that there is a deliberately alarmist conspiracy behind climate change activism.
+The book is critical of the scientific consensus on climate change.
+A critique in the BBC News pointed out that "Crichton's trade is to bring pleasurable terror to millions by spinning tales of science gone amok" and "To make sure you get his point, Crichton adds a 32-page footnote documenting his own conviction that global warming is an unscientific scare."

 Ian McEwan's Solar (2010) follows the story of a physicist who discovers a way to fight climate change after managing to derive power from artificial photosynthesis.
 The Stone Gods (2007) by Jeanette Winterson is set on the fictional planet Orbus, a world very like Earth, running out of resources and suffering from the severe effects of climate change.
 Inhabitants of Orbus hope to take advantage of possibilities offered by a newly discovered planet, Planet Blue, which appears perfect for human life.